lucacarniato/capstone-project/README.md

 ### Data cleaning

 After dropping the features as described above, several other categorical features had a large ratio of missing values: INATTENTIONIND, PEDROWNOTGRNT, SPEEDING.
 These features contain only the value Y for "yes" and nan for "not a number".
 For them, it was speculated that nan corresponds to no (N) and not to a yes, as the SPD agent could have decided not to fill these fields when the condition was negative.
-All nans were converted to 0 and all Y to 1, transforming these three categorical features to numerical features.
+All nans were converted to 0 and all Y to 1, transforming these three categorical features into numerical features.

 The UNDERINFL feature contains 4 values: N, 0, Y, 1.
 In this case, N was converted to 0 and Y to 1, transforming UNDERINFL into a numerical feature.
 For UNDERINFL, Y was not the only entry present in the original dataset, and nan entries were not assumed to indicate a negative condition.